POM: Prescription only medicine

 Although COCs may have an effect on peripheral insulin resistance and glucose tolerance, there is no evidence for a need to alter the therapeutic regimen in diabetics using low-dose COCs (containing < 0.05 mg ethinylestradiol).
 However, diabetic women should be carefully observed, particularly in the early stage of COC use.

-Worsening of endogenous depression, of epilepsy, of Crohn's disease and of ulcerative colitis has been reported during COC use.
+Worsening of epilepsy, of Crohn's disease and of ulcerative colitis has been reported during COC use.

 Depressed mood and depression are well-known undesirable effects of hormonal contraceptive use (see section 4.8).
 Depression can be serious and is a well-known risk factor for suicidal behavior and suicide.
 Women should be advised to contact their physician in case of mood changes and depressive symptoms, including shortly after initiating the treatment.